andreadelorenzis/iort_project/README.md

 </p>

 ## Documentation
-For more details on the achieved results, refer to the following: <a href="/presentation.pdf" target="_blank">presentation</a>.
+For more details on the achieved results, refer to the following <a href="/presentation.pdf" target="_blank">presentation</a>.

 Here you can read the <a href="report/report.pdf" target="_blank">full report</a> (in italian though).